AbhiK24/abhik24.github.io/_posts/2017-08-20-Books-I-have-read-till-date.md

 date: 2017-08-20
 ---

-Gödel, Escher, Bach: An Eternal Golden Braid, also known as GEB, by Douglas Hofstadter.
-The World Is Flat: A Brief History of the Twenty-first Century, by Thomas L. Friedman.
-The Undercover Economist, by Tim Harford
+Gödel, Escher, Bach: An Eternal Golden Braid, also known as GEB, by Douglas Hofstadter. "\n" The World Is Flat: A Brief History of the Twenty-first Century, by Thomas L. Friedman. "\n" The Undercover Economist, by Tim Harford
 Dreams from My Father: A Story of Race and Inheritance, by Barack Obama.
 The Audacity of Hope: Thoughts on Reclaiming the American Dream, by Barack Obama.